 WHAT IS A FLOODED DEEP CYCLE LEAD ACID BATTERY?

 Deep Cycle batteries are made with thicker internal plates allowing for long-term energy delivery.
 Deep Cycle won’t give the initial quick bursts of energy like batteries with thinner plates (starter batteries) would.
-This is preferred for our equipment because the thicker plates are able to withstand more discharge cycles, and are designed to be use in situations that require more draw from the battery, like in our machinery and heavy duty equipment.
+This is preferred for our equipment because the thicker plates are able to withstand more discharge cycles, and are designed to be used in situations that require more draw from the battery, like in our machinery and heavy-duty equipment.

 WHAT IS AN ABSORBED GLASS MAT (AGM) BATTERY?

 AGM batteries are still lead acid batteries, but how they differ is in their construction.
 Incredibly thin glass fibers are woven into a mat which is then soaked with battery acid to about 95% of what it can hold.
 These mats are then packed in between the plates of the battery, slightly compressed and welded or soldered in place to hold sufficient electrolyte on the cells, rather than having the electrolyte flow freely.
 This glass mat absorbs and restrains the acid while still keeping the acid available to the plates, allowing for fast reaction between the electrolyte and plate material.
 Because the plates and mats are packed pretty tight, they are almost completely resistant to vibration.
 You also may find that different manufactures refer to AGM’s by different names; "sealed regulated valve", "dry cell", "non spillable", and "Valve Regulated Lead Acid" batteries, to name a few.

 Many assume AGM’s are Deep Cycle, but just like other batteries, you have to remember that Deep Cycle refers to the thickness of the plates within the battery.
 Keep that in mind so you know to check for that when making your purchase.